Tullverket

 For maritime movements, the requirement only applies to goods unloaded in Sweden.
 The presentation notification should refer to the entry summary declaration.

 This will bring a change in procedures and new information requirements for actors submitting information.
 Regarding the current data filing system using the Maritime Single Window (MSW) in anticipation of the European Maritime Single Window (EMSW), it is clear that additional data will need to be submitted in the MSW from 3 June 2024.
+As there will be delays in the introduction of EMSW, which was scheduled to take place on 15 August 2025, the impact on presentation notifications is being analysed.

 Temporary storage declaration

 Swedish Customs will introduce a digital declaration for temporary storage for air shipments on 1 October 2024 with an implementation period until 31 December 2024.
 Until then, the transitional solutions that exist today will be used.
 For shipments by air, this means that the temporary storage declaration should be submitted by e-mail.
-Until a solution for the European Maritime Single Window has been launched in August 2025, the temporary solution in the maritime flow used in conjunction with temporary storage declarations will be used, i.e., data is filed via the Maritime Single Window (MSW).
+We will return to how the delay of the European Maritime Single Window will impact the maritime flow

 For shipments by air covered by IOSS, it is possible to consider a pre-lodged low-value declaration (H7) as a temporary storage declaration.
 Until 31 December 2023, the transitional rule that a notification of arrival of goods should be lodged using a temporary storage declaration applies.
 After that, a separate presentation notification for goods will be required.